-SWCSD #1 uses the WIDA Model and WIDA Screener.
-The WIDA Model will be administered in Kindergarten and the WIDA screener will be used 1st -12th grades.
-The WIDA Model screener score for kindergarten at or above 5 is considered proficient.
+SWCSD #1 uses the WIDA Kindergarten Screener and WIDA Screener.
+The WIDA Kindergarten Screener will be administered in Kindergarten and the WIDA screener will be used 1st -12th grades.
+A proficient score for the WIDA Kindergarten Screener is at or above 5.
 The WIDA screener for 1st -12th grade at or above 4.5 is considered proficient.
 SWCSD #1 staff will administer the EL proficiency screener within the first 30 days of the start of the school year and within 14 days if the student enrolls during the school year.
 Assigned staff member at the district and in each building has been trained and certified to administer the screener.
 Staff members complete certification annually.
 Parents of ELs who qualify for EL services may refuse by "declining" services on the Notification of EL Services letter.
 Refusal of services must be entered in PowerSchool with the refusal date.
 A hard copy of the screener and notification letter must be placed in the ESL folder in the student's cumulative file at the district office.
 Parents will be notified that even though they have declined services for their child, he or she will be considered an Active EL and is required to take the ACCESS for ELLS in the spring of each year until a proficient score is obtained.
 Support will be provided to ELs as needed to ensure students have access to a meaningful education when parents have declined services.